xcape-io/arduino-mega-optiboot-flash/README.md

 * <a href="https://github.com/MCUdude/MegaCore" target="_blank">MegaCore: an Arduino core for ATmega2560 running Optiboot flash</a>

-In [./extras](./extras) folder youy will find software that We used the time I wrote this how-to:
+In [./extras](./extras) folder you will find software that we used the time I wrote this how-to:
 * Pololu USB AVR Programmer Drivers 2.1.1.0 for Windows
 * MegaCore source code in `MegaCore-master.zip` (get the <a href="https://github.com/MCUdude/MegaCore/archive/master.zip" target="_blank">latest</a>)